andrewhinh/dilemma/README.md

 # Dilemma

-Get the experience for that job.
+Buy and sell homes with ease.

 ## Problem

-Getting a job without experience companies value is hard.
-Getting experience without a job is also hard.
+Buying and selling homes shouldn't require a real estate agent.
+At the end of the day, it's just a transaction between two parties.

 ## Solution

-Dilemma: a platform that connects you with courses and hands-on projects valued by leading companies.
+Dilemma: a platform that connects buyers and sellers directly.

 ## Contributing